chandlj/chandlj.github.io/README.md

 # Website

-My personal website build using React and Material UI.
+My personal website build using React🚀 and Tailwind CSS✨.

 View the website at www.joechandler.com